mallinathpatil27/portfolio/README.md

 The solution emphasizes:
 - **Scalability** to handle growing volumes of customer and order data
 - **Data quality** through automated validation and standardized transformations
-- **Minimal manual intervention** using workflow orchestration with Apache Airflow

 ---
 ## Key Responsibilities & Achievements

 - Designed and implemented an **end-to-end ETL pipeline** on Google Cloud to process daily customer and order datasets.